Slouch07/Rock_Paper-_Scissors/README.md

 # Rock_Paper_Scissors
-A JavaScript version of the classic game
+A JavaScript version of the classic game.
+Done as part of "The Odin Project" curriculm.